 Before 7:45 a.m. and after 3:30 p.m. there is no supervision of students except for those who are on campus for a school activity such as athletics, theater, after school Enrichment programs or Lower School Extended Day.
-Additionally, the library is open late for Middle and Upper School students who need a place to work after school.
+Additionally, the library is open late for Middle and Upper School students who need a place to work or quietly socialize after school until 5:30 p.m.
+After that time, all students must either be picked up or head to the Frost Hall Reception lobby.
 Middle School students must sign up in advance on the Middle School bulletin board outside the principal's office.
 When arriving to the library, students must sign in at the main desk not later than 3:45 p.m.